An Indara Programme

 Process

-Standard ways of working across teams, sites, and operators, defined at a strategic as well as an operational level, so work is consistent, accountable, and easier to improve.
+Simplify, standardise, and design around value: standard ways of working across teams, sites, and operators, defined at a strategic as well as an operational level, so work is consistent, accountable, and easier to improve.

 Data

-A single trusted source of truth, with named owners and quality measures for every domain, so every decision is based on reliable information.
+Improve quality, consistency, and accessibility: a single trusted source of truth, with named owners and quality measures for every domain, so every decision is based on reliable information.

-A systems landscape with clear boundaries and agreed authority for each type of information, so our platforms support the data rather than fragmenting it.
+Enable, automate, and empower at scale: a technology landscape with clear boundaries and agreed authority for each type of information, so our platforms support the data rather than fragmenting it.

-Culture
+Capability & Culture

 Governance